open-sdr/openwifi/doc/app_notes/packet-iq-self-loopback-test.md

   # Turn off CCA by setting a very high threshold that make the CSMA engine always think the channel is idle (no incoming signal is higher than this threshold)
   ./sdrctl dev sdr0 set reg xpu 8 1000
-  # Put the receiver into reset state, so it won't affect our system in case it runs into dead state
-  ./sdrctl dev sdr0 set reg rx 0 1

   # Load side channel kernel module with buffer lenght of 8187 (replace this with 4095 when using low end FPGA board)
   insmod side_ch.ko iq_len_init=8187